Help! My Wife of 30 Years Has No Idea I’m About to Leave Her.

 It hurts because we had a whole “feminist girl bonding” experience when I first got here and I told them about my poverty struggles and the sexual harassment I had to deal with at my work.
 They hugged me.
 I thought I had found friends.

-A: Okay, I’m reading between the lines a little bit to say what you didn’t exactly say: You believe you’re more attractive than these other women and as a result, their boyfriends are flirting with you, so they’re mad at you.
+A: OK, I’m reading between the lines a little bit to say what you didn’t exactly say: You believe you’re more attractive than these other women, and as a result, their boyfriends are flirting with you, so they’re mad at you.

 If the death glares are truly motivated by pure jealousy, I’m afraid there’s not a lot you can do.
 Try to brush it off to the extent possible, and make a plan to move ASAP.